 Batteries and Mods - Safety and Tips

-Battery Mods, Single Batteries and Chargers
+Choice and safety for Battery Mods, Single Batteries and Chargers

-Obviously, reputable All In One (AIO) Starter e Cig devices with built-in batteries, are far less of a concern, given they’re designed to match the coils used for the attached tank.
+Obviously, reputable All In One (AIO) Starter e Cig devices with built-in batteries are far less of a concern, given they’re designed to match the coils used for the attached tank.
 Having said that, we still need to adhere to general usage and recharging guidelines, which we will look at further below.

 Regulated and Unregulated Mods

-What are the requirements for e Cig Batteries
+What are the requirements for e-Cig Batteries

 Vaping batteries must firstly be compatible in form factors, such as flat top or nipple top, and safely handle the coils resistance and intended wattage levels.
 This falls under ohms law, and I would recommend all vapers have at least a basic understanding.
 For those wanting more technical information, I’ve provided some links to articles/blogs at the bottom.